 - use the top layer of the greenhouse;

-- growing tomatoes in this way does not require guides and tying to them;
+- growing tomatoes in this way do not require guides and tying to them;

 - tomato fruits are well protected against pests;

 - The yield using this method will not only not diminish, but will also increase, as during irrigation the water will be delivered directly to the roots and the roots will receive more light and heat;

 - water consumption for irrigation reduced many times;

 - very suitable for harvest, grows in the vicinity of the hand;